 Other researchers such as Corwin & Oberholtzer have added in the same variables of hearing loss, such as infection and loud noise, to destroy the Zebrafish hair cells.
 Unlike placental mammals, the Zebrafish is able to recreate the inner hair cells and supporting cells.
 This study found that the Sox2 gene may have been partially or fully inhibited in the human ear, stopping potential regeneration.
 This discovery is exciting as researchers will hopefully be to able to one day induce cochlea hair cell regeneration in humans.

-Abigail Russell is a second-year medical school at Indiana University School of Medicine.
+Abigail Russell is a second-year medical school student at Indiana University School of Medicine.
 She is a bilateral hearing technology user, utilizing both a Phonak Naída and Cochlear Implant.
 Ever since she was diagnosed as a little girl, she has been an advocate for those with hearing loss.
 She loves spending time with people, enjoys coffee, and cuddles with her puppy, Rosie!

 When you visit any website, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalized web experience.
 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and change our default settings.
 However, blocking some types of cookies may impact your experience of the site and the services we are able to offer